 This only applies to exposed genitals.
 It does not apply to the general genital area, buttocks, or breasts.

 This is different from open and gross lewdness.
 For instance, open and gross lewdness requires actual alarm or shock.
 While this does not require that it even if it actually produces alarm or shock.
 Also, open and gross lewdness is a felony in Massachusetts.

 A person can be convicted of even if the act happened in a private place.
 Therefore, the law does not require a public place.
 Also, exposure to just one person is enough to be found guilty.

 The statute of limitations for is 6 years.

 No. A conviction does not require sex offender registration.

 Massachusetts Criminal Lawyer

-Patrick T. Donovan, provides the best criminal defense.
-Patrick Donovan is a Boston Criminal Attorney that has represented many people who have been charged with felonies or misdemeanors in Boston and throughout Massachusetts .
-The Law Office of Patrick T. Donovan aggressively pursues the best possible outcome for each and every one of our clients.
+Patrick T. Donovan provides the best criminal defense.
+Patrick Donovan is a Massachusetts Criminal Attorney.
+He has represented many people charged with felonies or misdemeanors in Massachusetts.
+The Law Office of Patrick T. Donovan fights for the best possible outcome for each and every one of our clients.

 Patrick Donovan is a former Assistant District Attorney.
 He uses that training and experience for his clients.